StarExec/StarExec/command/README.txt

 -----------------

 Every download command retrieves an archive from the server and saves it in a specified location.
-Downloaded archives will be in the format specified in the user's default settings on StarExec.
+Downloaded archives will be in the .zip format.
 Most of them expect two parameters. "id", and "out", a If a file already exists at the path specified by "out," the parameter "ow" should be included. "ow" requires no value.
 An example download command is...